andrascsibi/andrascsibi.github.io/README.md

 # Hello, my name is Andras Csibi.

 I'm an analyst at [Decent Investments](https://www.decent.net).
-I'm researching cryptocurrencies and web3 technologies.
+I'm researching permissionless technologies.

 I spend my free time with my family and I'm building the Metaverse in secret.